loopitis/loopitis-repo/README.md

 # LOOP IT IS - Schedule and Automate Recurring Tasks

-Loopitis (https://loopitis.com) is an on-premise software that you can use to schedule and automate recurring tasks such as generating reports or sending notifications.
+Loopitis (https://loopitis.com) is an on-premise cross-platform software that you can use to schedule and automate recurring tasks such as generating reports or sending notifications.
 With Loopitis, you can easily schedule tasks to run at specific intervals and track their progress.
 Additionally, Loopitis can also be used to check that all your processes are functioning well and monitor tasks in real-time.
 It provides an easy-to-use interface for creating and managing tasks, as well as comprehensive reporting to help you keep track of all your automated processes.
 With Loopitis, you can save time and reduce the risk of errors by automating repetitive tasks, allowing you to focus on more important work.

 ## Features
 Loopitis provides the following features: